-25-06 Number Of Pumps Range: Function: 2 [Application dependant] Function: The number of pumps connected to the Cascade Controller including the variable-speed pump.
-If the variable-speed pump is connected directly to the adjustable frequency drive and the other fixed-speed pumps (lag pumps) are controlled by the two built-in relays, three pumps can be controlled.
-If both the variable-speed and fixed-speed pumps are to be controlled by built-in relays, only two pumps can be connected.
+25-06 Number of Pumps

+Range: Function: 2 [2 - The number of pumps connected to the Cascade 9.]
+Controller including the variable speed pump.
+If the variable speed pump is connected directly to the frequency converter and the other fixed speed pumps (lag pumps) are controlled by the two built in relays, three pumps can be controlled If both the variable speed and fixed speed pumps are to be controlled by built-in relays, only two pumps can be connected.
 If 25-05 Fixed Lead Pump, is set to No [0]: one variable speed pump and one fixed speed pump; both controlled by built in relay.
-If 25-05 Fixed Lead Pump is set to Yes [1]: one variable speed pump and one fixed-speed pump controlled by a built-in relay.
+If 25-05 Fixed Lead Pump is set to Yes [1]: one variable speed pump and one fixed speed pump controlled by built-in relay.
 One lead pump, see 25-05 Fixed Lead Pump.
-Two fixed-speed pumps controlled by built-in relays.
+Two fixed speed pumps controlled by built-in relays.